2025 Peruvian protests: 13 September

 Some smaller marches began in Lima's historic center.
 The U.S. Embassy issued a statement regarding the events.

 20 September

 The first reports of massive protests occurred on 20 September 2025, caused by the government passing a pension reform.
 This has led to many demanding the removal of Dina Boluarte.

 21 September

 At least three officers were wounded as a result of the 500 people gathering towards the City Centre.
 Chaos still continues.

 22 September

 Eighteen protesters were injured following clashes with the law enforcement.
 Around 450 protesters joined the protests, damaging public streets.
 Around six journalists from the National Association of Journalists of Peru were injured from pellets fired by police.
-Boluarte's term was cut to end in July 2026.
+Boluarte's term was set to end in July 2026.

 23 September

 A Hudbay mineral mill located in Peru temporarily shuts-down due to protests; blocking Copper routes and transportation.

 28 September

 Protesters were reported to have gathered in Plaza San Martín, where various groups and transporters gathered, while another meeting point was Parque Universitario.

 It was reported that the police had opened disciplinary proceedings against the officer who assaulted an elderly man during the marches the day before, as well as the release of those detained.

 Cardinal Carlos Castillo Mattasoglio spoke out in favor of the protesters, declaring that "there are no terrorists here, there are people with dignity."
 For its part, the Superintendency of Banking and Insurance (SBS) published the regulations for the eighth withdrawal of contributions to the AFPs.

 At the same time, the Deface Peru collective attacked the website of the newspaper El Peruano, vandalized the Wikipedia pages of various politicians and leaked the identifications of police officers assigned to the marches, leaving messages of support for the protesters at said events.